igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 IPv6 addresses, where a set of less significant bits have a particular value.
-For example, 2001:db8::1234//ffff:ffff::ffff matches all addresses whose 32 most significant bits are 2001:0db8 and whose 16 least significant bits are 1234.
+For example, 2001:db8::1234//ffff:ffff::ffff matches all addresses whose 32 most significant bits are 2001:0db8 and whose 16 least significant bits are 0x1234.

-This document only concerns itself with the textual representation of address groups that cannot be expressed as CIDR blocks.
-Our goal is standardizing on a consistent representation to remove a hindrance to interoperability of systems that wish to express rules and policies that apply to such address groups (see {{example-systems}} for examples).
+The goal of this document is removing a hindrance to interoperability of systems that wish to express rules and policies that apply to address groups that cannot be expressed as CIDR blocks (see
+{{example-systems}} for examples).
 Guidance for the applicability of such address groupings is outside the scope of this document.

 Netmask and Prefix-Length Notations         {#current-notations}